roo7gb/FastForecast/Setup-Usage_Instructions.md

         - You need this to clone the repository

 Other than that, there are no prerequisites.
 This project uses Docker, so the required libraries will be installed into the containers, not your computer.
+There is no .env file to configure, as I kinda gave up on trying to get it to work globally and it just became a hassle.
+This project doesn't have any sensitive information in it so it's fine to have it hardcoded, I'm just acknowledging my own bad practice here.

 ### Startup